metricsgraphics/react-metrics-graphics/README.md

 * yax_tick_length - the y-axis' tick length in pixels
 * yax_units - a prefix symbol to be shown alongside the y-axis' labels
 * yax_units_append - determines whether to append rather than prepend units
+* zoom_target - the zooming target of brushing function

 ## Development